Ras al-Ayn

 Ras al-Ayn (رَأْس ٱلْعَيْن, سەرێ کانیێ, ܪܝܫ ܥܝܢܐ), also spelled Ras al-Ain, is a city in al-Hasakah Governorate in northeastern Syria, on the Syria–Turkey border.

 One of the oldest cities in Upper Mesopotamia, the area of Ras al-Ayn has been inhabited since at least the Neolithic age (c.
 8,000 BC).
-Later known as the ancient Aramean city of Sikkan, the Roman city of Rhesaina, and the Byzantine city of Theodosiopolis, the town was destroyed and rebuilt several times, and in medieval times was the site of fierce battles between several Muslim dynasties.
+Later known as the ancient Aramean city of Sikkan, the Roman city of Rhesaina and Sept.
+Colonia (under Septimius Severus) and the Byzantine city of Theodosiopolis; the town was destroyed and rebuilt several times, and in medieval times was the site of fierce battles between several Muslim dynasties.
 With the 1921 Treaty of Ankara, Ras al-Ayn became a divided city when its northern part, today's Ceylanpınar, was ceded to Turkey.

 With a population of 29,347 (as of 2004), it is the third largest city in al-Hasakah Governorate, and the administrative center of Ras al-Ayn District.

 During the civil war, the city became contested between Syrian opposition forces and YPG from November 2012 until it was finally captured by the YPG in July 2013.
 It was later captured by the Turkish Armed Forces and the Syrian National Army during the 2019 Turkish offensive into north-eastern Syria.